huqianghui/spring-cloud/Exercise tutorial.md

 Best practice, add Spring-Boot Admin

-# Exercise #3 Deploy to Azure SpringCloud
+# Exercise #3 Deploy to Azure Spring Cloud

 Build a Spring Boot microservice that is cloud-enabled: it uses a Spring Cloud Service Registry and a Spring Cloud Config Server which are both managed and supported by Azure Spring Cloud.